kkuprikov/forspell/spec/fixtures/markdown_with_inline_code.md

-This is an example of inline code lines, doesn't haven't: `This is spaghetti flash[:alert]`
+This is an example `puts 'Hello'` of inline code lines, starting from here: `describe 'code block' do`

-another line

-and ano'ther

-))
+The end!